MicrosoftDocs/fabric-docs/docs/onelake/onelake-file-explorer-release-notes.md

 # What's new in the latest OneLake file explorer?

-Continue reading for information on major changes to OneLake file explorer.
+Continue reading for information on major updates to OneLake file explorer.

 [!INCLUDE [preview-note](../includes/preview-note.md)]